DevExpress-Examples/pdf-document-api-multiple-signatures/README.md

 This sample project shows how to apply a signature to an existing and new signature field.

 Refer to the [Sign Documents](https://docs.devexpress.com/OfficeFileAPI/114623/pdf-document-api/document-security/sign-documents?v=20.1) documentation article for more information.

+The PDF Document API v20.1.5 and later supports PAdES signatues and document level timestamps.
+You can also specify the signature's certification level.